 A Local’s Go-To Breakfast Spots in Pittsburgh

-Last Updated on April 8th, 2025
+Last Updated on March 10th, 2026

 Pittsburgh knows how to do breakfast right.
 Whether it’s a classic diner plate, fancy French toast, or the perfect breakfast sandwich from a tent setup on the sidewalk, these are the places I go when I actually want to enjoy my morning.
 Some are quick, some are slow, but all of them hit in their own Pittsburgh way.
 I’m not saying these spots will change your life—but they might ruin breakfast at home forever.
 Consider yourself warned.